ds-2025/ds-2025.github.io/_pages/CfPosters.md

 The submissions should not be anonymised.
 Each submission will be reviewed by 2 members of the Program Committee.

+Late Breaking Contributions will not be published in conference proceedings.

 At least one of the authors must be a registered participant at the conference to present the work.